malkhamis-panw/gaia/doc/documentation.md

 ##### `POST /enforcerprofiles`

-Creates a new Defender profile.
+Creates a new enforcer profile.

 ##### `DELETE /enforcerprofiles/:id`

-Deletes the Defender profile with the given ID.
+Deletes the enforcer profile with the given ID.

 Parameters: